-- 4.1 As set out in chapter 2, we have used bottom-up analysis as the basis for our assessment of opex business plan requests. - 4.2 We note that, in line with our detailed approach set out in chapter 2, we have assessed the requested opex allowances for the different cost categories.
+- 4.3 As set out in chapter 2, we have used bottom-up analysis as the basis for our assessment of opex business plan requests and the consultation responses received from the draft determination. - 4.4 We note that, in line with our detailed approach set out in chapter 2, we have assessed the requested opex allowances for the different cost categories.
 We have also undertaken additional analyses for selected expenditure types and proposed capitalisation policies.
-The bottom-up part of this chapter is structured accordingly. - 4.3 We note furthermore that, in line with our detailed approach set out in chapter 2, we have generally used the most up to date detailed actuals as part of our assessment of business plan requests, i.e. data relating to 2020.
+The bottom-up part of this chapter is structured accordingly. - 4.5 We note furthermore that, in line with our detailed approach set out in chapter 2, we have generally used the most up to date detailed actuals as part of our assessment of business plan requests, i.e. data relating to 2020 and considering the summary 2021 where it is available, which has not been fully scrutinized at this point.
 We consider that this provides a sound basis to inform a benchmark where appropriate.
-In some circumstances, however, there were good reasons for deviating from this approach, and a further explanation is given in the relevant areas. - 4.4 As was the case for the GD17 price control, greater scrutiny has been exercised over those cost categories that represent the greatest cost or where a material cost change is evident.
-We have also considered the extent to which some cost items must be separately examined because of the particular way they are treated (e.g. pass-through), or due to other specific circumstances they warrant individual treatment, irrespective of their magnitude. - 4.5 The FE Supply business is undergoing a price control (SPC 23) in 2022, which is due to take effect from the 1 January 2023.
+In some circumstances, however, there were good reasons for deviating from this approach, and a further explanation is given in the relevant areas. - 4.6 As was the case for the GD17 price control, greater scrutiny has been exercised over those cost categories that represent the greatest cost or where a material cost change is evident.
+We have also considered the extent to which some cost items must be separately examined because of the particular way they are treated (e.g. pass-through), or due to other specific circumstances they warrant individual treatment, irrespective of their magnitude.

+- 4.7 The FE Supply business is undergoing a price control (SPC 23) in 2022, which is due to take effect from the 1 January 2023.
 We are reviewing this work area alongside GD23 to examine any connected issues/areas as appropriate, including costs classified as either capex or opex and the split of FTEs and costs between the two businesses.
-We intend to update the GD23 final determination to take account of this workstream. - 4.6 In its GD23 submission FE advised that it had applied a cost pressure uplift of 5% to the unit rates for work due to be completed by its period contractor in GD23.
+We have updated the GD23 final determination to take account of this workstream. - 4.8 In its GD23 submission FE advised that it had applied a cost pressure uplift of 5% to the unit rates for work due to be completed by its period contractor in GD23.
 Other GDNs have applied similar uplifts to capex but FE is the only GDN that has extended the application to its opex cost categories (e.g. maintenance and emergency activities).
 Consistent with our approach for capex, we have removed this uplift from contactor cost allowances when undertaking our opex assessments.
 Any other cost challenges applied have been calculated net of the 5% uplift to ensure there is no double counting.